v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

         imagePullPolicy: IfNotPresent
     EOF

-The vineyard-operator will created deployment for required metadata service backend (:code:`etcd`), establish proper services, and finally a deployment for 3-replicas vineyard servers.
-Once deployed, you would see the following items created and managed by the vineyard operator:
+The vineyard-operator orchestrates the creation of a deployment for the required metadata service backend (:code:`etcd`), sets up appropriate services, and ultimately establishes a deployment for 3-replica vineyard servers.
+Upon successful deployment, the following components will be created and managed by the vineyard operator:

 .. code:: bash